What Makes a Real Estate Agent Memorable? Branding Psychology Explained

 Four Week Brand Audit And Deployment Plan

 Use this four week sprint to clean up your brand and make every touchpoint work together.
-Block two focused sessions each week.
-One session is for thinking and one is for execution.
+Block two focused sessions each week: one for decisions and one for execution.
 Treat the project like a listing launch for your own business.
-You will define your archetype, codify your visuals, create a core asset set, and roll that system out across digital and print.
+Define your archetype, codify your visuals, create a core asset set, and roll that system out across digital and print.

 1. List your ten best past clients and circle the ones you want to attract again, then write three traits they share.